aiidateam/aiida-core/docs/source/developer_guide/plugins/new_system.rst

 .. highlight:: python

-The following is not complete code but only picks the most relevant code lines to give an impression.
+In the following snippet only the most relevant code lines are picked to give an idea of the functioning.
 We will look only at one type of plugin, calculations, for simplicity.

 First of all, AiiDA defines groups of of entry points in ``aiida_core/setup.py``::